Rich Pot Roast Pasta

 This sauce means more to me than just food in our home.
 It brings everyone together, creating those special times where we talk and laugh over full plates.
 Each time I cook it, I remember why sharing good meals with the people I care about matters so much.

 A bowl of rigatoni pasta is topped with a rich meat sauce and garnished with parsley and grated cheese.
-Pin it
+Save it

 A bowl of rigatoni pasta is topped with a rich meat sauce and garnished with parsley and grated cheese. | kylierecipes.com